gvwilson/sensibleadventures/shapers/shapers.md

 (they're a slower learner).

 -   Raising a skill from None to -4 costs 1 point.
--   Each raise costs 1 point, up to an increase by 3 levels.
+-   Each raise thereafter costs 1 point, up to an increase to +3.
--   Every raise after an increase by 3 levels costs 2 points.
+-   Every raise after +3 costs 2 points.

 > **Example:**
 > Garree's features are: